 - Recommendations can really set you apart from the rest.
 These are statements made by colleagues, clients or former managers who have decided to publicly talk about your good work and your ability.
 Some recruiters won’t consider candidates if they don’t have recommendations, so get them.

 - Use Updates to post industry related posts.
 Whether your update is a link to an article, an event or a training you’re attending, you have the option in your settings to have your posts automatically posted to Twitter and then to Facebook when you post to LinkedIn.
-This is a good way to really spread your message to a wide audience and get noticed using not just LinkedIn but fully embracing social media.
-Of course, you can simply post your update just to LinkedIn, and remember when doing so, keep it professional.
+This is a good way to really spread your message to a wide audience and get noticed using not just LinkedIn but other social media channels as well.
+Of course, you can simply post your update to LinkedIn only, but remember to keep it professional.
 LinkedIn is not Facebook.
 Leave the math problems, puppy photos and other irrelevant posts for Facebook.
-Nobody on LinkedIn cares that you like bagels or if you’re eating a bagel, but we do care if you’re a baker and know how to make a bagel.
-Talk about that and that experience goes in your work history.
+Nobody on LinkedIn cares that you like bagels, but we do care if you’re a baker and know how to make a bagel.
+Talk about that experience in your work history.

 - LinkedIn gives you the ability to write and publish long-form content just like what you are reading right now.
-This is a very good way to talk about what you know and get noticed by your connections, followers, members not in your network, and be searchable both on and off of LinkedIn.
-This becomes part of your professional profile, which can really help establish and brand yourself as an expert on the topic you choose to talk about.
+This is a very good way to talk about what you know and get noticed by your connections, followers and members not in your network.
+IT also enables you to be searchable both on and off of LinkedIn.
+This becomes part of your professional profile, which can really help you strengthen your brand and establish yourself as an expert on the topic you choose to talk about.

 - Use LinkedIn Groups to meet other like-minded professionals.
-Join up to 50 groups and be able to freely communicate with all the members in the group.
+Join up to 50 groups, and you’ll be able to freely communicate with all the members in the group.
 This is a great way to expand your network.
-For example if you only have 150 1st degree connections but the group you joined has 50,000 members, you have the ability to reach out to those 50,000 members because you are both members of the same group even if you are not directly connected to them.
+For example, if you only have 150 1st degree connections but the group you joined has 50,000 members, you have the ability to reach out to those 50,000 members because you are both members of the same group, even if you are not directly connected to them.
 Being active in groups is one of the best ways to get noticed on LinkedIn.
-Post an update relevant to your goals or interests in groups that demonstrates your expertise and respond to other member’s posts with thoughtful, professional responses.
-This is a great way to connect with other professionals who you already know share similar interests as you.
+Post an update relevant to your goals or interests in groups that demonstrates your expertise and respond to other members’ posts with thoughtful, professional responses.
+This is a great way to connect with other professionals who share your interests.

 These are just some of the topics I cover when I train for LinkedIn.
-Follow these tips to ensure you have an impactful profile and are getting the most out of LinkedIn.
+Follow these tips to ensure that you have an impactful profile and that you are getting the most out of LinkedIn.
 What best practices would you recommend?
 I’d love to read your contributions.
-Feel welcome to comment below.
+Feel free to comment below.